 A public accommodation is not required to allow your service animal to remain if it poses a direct threat to the health or safety of others.
 If, for example, your service dog is growling and lunging at other patrons, and you are unable to stop the behavior, the dog might have to leave.
-An establishment may also exclude a service animal that isn't housebroken or is out of control.
+An establishment can also exclude a service animal that isn't housebroken or is out of control.

-The federal Fair Housing Act requires housing facilities to allow service dogs and emotional support animals, if necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
+The federal Fair Housing Act requires housing facilities to allow service dogs and animals, if necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
 To fall under this provision, you must have a disability and you must have a disability-related need for the animal.
 In other words, the animal must work, perform tasks or services, or alleviate the emotional effects of your disability in order to qualify.
 (For more information, see the Department of Housing and Urban Development's guidance on service animals.)

 In 2020, Florida enacted a law requiring housing providers to make reasonable accommodations for people who have an emotional support animal.
 The law prohibits discrimination in the provision of housing "to the extent required by federal law."
 (Fla.
 Stat. § 760.27(2) (2022).)

 The law defines an emotional support animal as "an animal that does not require training to do work, perform tasks, provide assistance, or provide therapeutic emotional support by virtue of its presence which alleviates one or more identified symptoms or effects of a person's disability."
 (Fl.
 Stat. § 760.27(1)(a) (2022).)
 The state law mirrors the protections provided to persons with emotional support animals under the federal Fair Housing Act.